Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

 	.. note::

-	   Drivers reset controls to their default value only when the driver is first loaded, never afterwards.
+	   Drivers reset controls to their default value only when the woke driver is first loaded, never afterwards.
     * - __u32
       - ``flags``
       - Control flags, see :ref:`control-flags`.
     * - __u32
       - ``reserved``\ [2]
       - Reserved for future extensions.
-Drivers must set the array to zero.
+Drivers must set the woke array to zero.